CBS Storybreak

+Background

 CBS' first in-house cartoon series since their original Terrytoons, it was nominated for an Emmy for Outstanding Animated Program in the 1985–1986 season.
 It continued in repeats until 1991 and returned to air in reruns (with Jamal-Warner replacing Keeshan as host) from the 1993–94 to 1997–98 seasons.
 Select episodes were released on home video in 1992 under the title Video Storybreak.

 Unique for an American television series, the series featured open captions captioned by the National Captioning Institute for the hearing impaired during its 1993 reairing, instead of the usual closed captioning.
 In addition to being a convenience for the hearing-impaired, this also allowed those who could hear to read along with the story.
 The episodes were produced by Australia's Southern Star/Hanna-Barbera Australia for CBS Entertainment Productions.
-The series featured regular Read More About It project selections from the Library of Congress in Washington DC, that were highlighted at the end of show by both Keeshan and Jamal-Warner.
+The series featured regular Read More About It project selections from the Library of Congress in Washington, D.C., that were highlighted at the end of show by both Keeshan and Jamal-Warner.
 Southern Star Productions created and composed the theme song in mid 1984.
-Synthesizers used Roland Jupiter 8, PPG Wave, Yamaha DX-7, Korg Poly 61 and A Linndrum.
+Synthesizers used in the theme song included the Roland Jupiter 8, PPG Wave, Yamaha DX-7, Korg Poly 61, and the Linndrum.